-Chinese payday loan company Qudian Inc. made a splash in 2017 with its $900M IPO.
+Chinese payday loan company Qudian made a splash in 2017 with its $900M IPO.
 Whether in Southeast Asia, Europe or Latin America, there sure is money to be made in personal credit.
-But there’s also money to be lost, due to fraudulent targeting of the industry.
+But there’s also money to be lost due to fraud.

 It is all part of a larger increase in attacks against online businesses in any vertical.
 As we’ll see, payday loan companies are a particularly high target.
 This post examines why and tries to offer a solution to the problem.

 PayDay Loan Companies Are Increasingly Numerous and Competitive